org-roam/org-roam-bibtex/README.md

 Keep in mind that ORB is under a heavy development and the configuration snippets that you might have found somewhere in the Internet may be outdated and be the actual cause your errors.
-It is therefore highly recommended to treat this README file, [the manual](doc/orb-manual.org) and the Emacs built-in docstrings as a single source of truth.
+It is therefore highly recommended to use this README file, [the manual](doc/orb-manual.org) and the Emacs built-in docstrings as primary documentation sources.

 Installation
 ---------------